 How much income can the at-home spouse keep?

 You will not be required to contribute any of your own income toward the cost of your spouse’s care.
 However, you may be able to keep a portion of the institutionalized spouse’s income for your use.
 You can keep at least $1,992 per month of the total income of both spouses.
 Plus, if there are shelter expenses (rent, mortgage, taxes or insurance) in excess of $229 per month you may be entitled to an allowance up to $2,981 per month.
-Also a special allowance of $664 is given monthly for any dependent family members living with the at-home spouse.

 How is the cost of care for the institutionalized spouse determined?